codeforboston/cliff-effects/README.md

 1. If you know how, fork and clone the repo, and create a link (a remote branch) to our repo.
 If not, see this [github guide](https://help.github.com/articles/fork-a-repo/).
 Go through all the steps.
 2. In your termainal, do `git checkout dev`. *Do not touch the `master` branch.*
 3. If you don't have nodejs, install it (see [install nodejs](https://nodejs.org/en/)).
 If you're not sure if you have nodejs, do the next step.
 If you don't get a number, you don't have nodejs.
 4. Check your node.js version in your terminal with `node --version`.
+It should show a number.
 Version 5.0 or greater is preferred.
 5. In your command prompt/terminal, do `npm install`.
 This might take a few minutes.
 6. Now you'll be able to try out the current UI or play with the code!
 7. To see a local version of the site, in your command prompt/terminal type `npm start`.
 It should open a browser window with the site loaded.
 It works best in Chrome.